Visual & Performing Arts

 Step 3: Sign up for classes and for music/drama auditions

 Use the plan developed in step 2 to enroll in classes.
 See the degree checklists below to help you!
+A degree planning sheet for art is coming soon!

 Where can I find a list of available music, drama, and visual art courses?